justinkeeth/ActiveDirectoryHomeLab/README.md

 <h2>Description</h2>
-Project consists of setting up Virtual Home Lab on Windows Server 2022 (or Windows Server 2025) to run Active Directory and then use a Powershell script to create a bulk list of users to assign to the Active Directory.
+Project consists of setting up Virtual Home Lab on Windows Server 2025 to run Active Directory and then use a Powershell script to create a bulk list of users to assign to the Active Directory.
 (The script and user names txt files were uploaded and attached to this repository, you will want to download them onto the virtual server that is created. -> '1_CREATE_USERS.ps1' and 'names.txt').
 <br />